 Lynn Strongin Dodds assesses the trends and changes highlighted in the latest ISDA margin survey

-The survey which polled 32 firms found that overall a total of $431.2 bn of IM was collected at the end of last year, largely unchanged from the $430.9 bn in 2023.
-Regulatory IM and independent amount (IA) firms participating in the survey collected $431.2 bn of IM for non-cleared derivatives transactions at the end of 2024, largely unchanged from $430.9 bn at year-end 2023.
+The survey, which polled 32 firms, found that overall a total of $431.2 bn of IM for non-cleared derivatives was collected at the end of last year, largely unchanged from the $430.9 bn in 2023.
+This included both regulatory IM and independent amount (IA).

-The respondents included 20 phase-one entities – the largest derivatives dealers subject to regulatory IM requirements that became subject to margin requirements in September 2016 in the US, Canada and Japan, and in February 2017 in Europe.
-It also comprised responses from five of the six phase-two firms and seven of the eight phase-three firms, which were brought into scope of the IM requirements in September 2017 and September 2018, respectively.
+The respondents included 20 phase-one entities, which represent the firms with the biggest derivatives exposures that were subject to the regulatory IM requirements introduced in the US, Canada and Japan in September 2016, and later in Europe in February 2017.
+The survey also included responses from five of the six phase-two firms and seven of the eight phase-three firms – these firms were brought into scope of the regulatory IM requirements later in 2017 and 2018.

 The survey also found that the composition of IM has significantly shifted since the trade group started the survey in 2017.
-Government securities remained the dominant form of collateral for most of the period, although its share fell significantly in 2024 to 54.5% from a high of 66.5% in 2018.
-By contrast, the share of other securities has steadily increased in recent years, from 18.4% in 2017 to a peak of 34.7% in 2024, marking a clear shift toward more diversified forms of non-cash collateral.
+While the survey found government securities continued to be the dominate form of collateral for most of the surveyed period, its share declined last year to 54.5%, which is down from its high in 2018 of 66.5%.
+In contrast, the share of other securities has grown since 2017 (18.4% in 2017 to a peak of 34.7% in 2024), which the report indicated is an evolution toward more diversified forms of non-cash collateral.

-Moreover, the survey noted there are significant differences in the configuration of collateral for regulatory IM and IA.
-For example, government securities are preferred for meeting regulatory IM requirements because the margin rules stipulate that IM must be bankruptcy remote, which is much easier to implement using securities.
+Moreover, the survey noted the composition of collateral for both regulatory IM and IA differs.
+For example, government securities are preferred for meeting regulatory IM requirements.
+One reason for this preference is that margin rules require that IM must be bankruptcy remote and this is more easily implemented using securities, stated the report.

 Digging deeper, regulatory IM compromised just 2.9% of cash, 62.9% of government securities and 34.2% of other securities at the end of 2024.
 By contrast, cash was more widely used for IA, accounting for 47% followed by 37% for other securities and 16% for government bonds.